Video Download: What Is Metabolism Heres What You Need To Know Part 1

 Metabolism refers to a series of chemical reactions that create a living being.
 Scientifically, it’s a comprehensive term.
 In general terms, however, metabolism relates to the processes which sustain energy and burn fat in the human body.

 Our metabolism is at its highest when we are young.
-In our adolescence and teens, boys and girls often seem to have stomachs that are bottomless pits, especially if they engage in any reasonable level of physical activity.
+In our adolescence and teens, boys and girls often seem to have stomachs that are bottomless pits, primarily if they engage in any reasonable level of physical activity.

 Metabolism remains very high during the twenties as well.
 Around the age of twenty-five, however, metabolism begins a slow, torturous and seemingly inevitable decline.

 After twenty-five, you can expect your metabolism to drop somewhere between five and ten percent every decade if you maintain the same level of activity (which most people do not).

 In the United States, the average adult loses somewhere between twenty and forty percent of their metabolism over the course of their adult life.

 The result of this unfortunate state of affairs is that weight gain occurs far more effortlessly than in your younger years.
 Also, the muscle-to-fat ratio takes a hit, and extra calories = extra fat.

 This was not always the case, but leaving nature to take its course will not result in optimum health...nor will it make you happy when you look in the mirror.